 The Pearl Harbor Visitor Center is a must-see for any visitor to Hawaii.
 17 acres, it’s recently been renovated and is now operated by the National Park Service.
 With guided tours available that summarize history from both perspectives: those who were attacked at Pearl Harbor as well as Americans in general!.

-Your tour starts with admission tickets to this historic site where you’ll receive movie theater-style presentations which are approximately 1 hour 20 minutes long each; after seeing all there is here visitors can head back towards their ship or transportation but be prepared because these sites take time (especially if English isn’t spoken).
+Your tour starts with admission tickets to this historic site where you’ll receive movie theater-style presentations which are approximately 1 hour and 20 minutes long each.
+After seeing all there is here visitors can head back towards their ship or transportation but be prepared because these sites take time (especially if English isn’t spoken).

 North Shore of – Oahu

-North Shore of Oahu is famous for its waves.
-The North shore refers to the geographic area between the West side’s Ka’ena point and the East side’s Kahuku point were most well known among surfers because it has larger than life conditions during wintertime with breathtaking coastlines that attract them from all over the world, especially those looking at picturesque views like we’ve got here on our plate!
-Some spots include Waimea bay- sunset beach, Banzai pipeline (Ehukai beach)
+The North Shore of Oahu is famous for its waves.
+The North Shore refers to the geographic area between the West side’s Ka’ena Point and the East side’s Kahuku Point was most well-known among surfers.
+Because it has larger-than-life conditions during wintertime with breathtaking coastlines that attract them from all over the world.

 Waikiki Beach – Oahu

-Waikiki is a gorgeous beach town spread across 1.5 square miles, lined by hotels, and luxurious resorts, and decorated with restaurants that are just as delicious!
-For the best experience head to Waimea Bay for its beautiful waves or Kailua Coastal Drive where you can see waterfalls galore while traveling along Highway 31 from Honolulu’s Airport toward Lulumahu Falls Entry Way Gate Parkway (I love how this place’s names make me feel like I’m in another country).
+Waikiki is a gorgeous beach town across 1.5 square miles.
+Lined by hotels, and luxurious resorts, and decorated with restaurants that are just as delicious!
+For the best experience head to Waimea Bay for its beautiful waves or Kailua Coastal.
+Drive where you can see waterfalls galore while traveling along Highway 31 from Honolulu’s Airport toward Lulumahu Falls Entry Way Gate Parkway (I love how this place’s names make me feel like I’m in another country).

 You’ll find loads more things worth seeing such as Black Sand Beach off of Moanalua Road which offers some unbeatable bargaining opportunities at Fridays Market when locals sell shells they’ve collected during low tide hours–you never know what might be waiting under those